Overcoming compliance training’s bad reputation

 Whether your industry is highly-regulated or not, the challenge of presenting compliance training as more than just box-ticking can be tricky, even though it plays a critical part in safeguarding individuals and organisations.

-The three-part compliance podcast hears from Imogen Casebourne, LEO’s Director of Learning and People, and Geoff Bloom, who has worked on blended leadership initiatives with the likes of PwC, Volvo, British Airways and BP in his role as Principal Consultant for LEO.
+The three-part compliance podcast hears from Imogen Casebourne, LEO Learning’s Director of Learning and People, and Geoff Bloom, who has worked on blended leadership initiatives with the likes of PwC, Volvo, British Airways and BP in his role as Principal Consultant for LEO Learning.
 Reflecting on their experiences with some of the world’s leading companies, they explain how to create targeted, personalised compliance learning that really matters to individuals.

 When training isn’t specific enough to someone’s job role, there is a risk that they will see the learning as an unnecessary use of time or worse, believe that L&D doesn’t take learning seriously enough.
 In the podcast, you’ll learn how to shape your learning so that it clearly offers direct benefits to learners and their careers, giving them the knowledge they need.